influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/sql/parameterized-queries.md

 ### Not supported

-Some data types don't support parameters--for example:

-- In SQL queries, InfluxDB doesn't support parameter substitution for interval values or inside of interval or duration values--for example, the following won’t work:
+Some data types don't support parameters--for example, in SQL queries, InfluxDB doesn't support parameter substitution for intervals or inside of interval values--for example, the following won’t work:

   ```go
   query := `